 Category: Plant Growth Regulators

-What’s Plant Growth Regulators (PGRs)
+What are Plant Growth Regulators (PGRs)

 PGRs are divided into five main plant hormones: Auxin, Gibberellin, Cytokinin, Ethylene, and Abscisic acid.
-With the deep research of plant physiology since the last century, scientists have found more substances that can regulate plants’ growth.
+With the deep research of plant physiology over the last century, scientists have found more substances that can regulate plants’ growth.
 These hormones can affect plant growth, either jointly or independently.